Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

   - [**Container Security In Depth**](container-security-in-depth.md) - Targeting missconfigurations, security issues and how to address those.
   - [**Auxiliar Commands and Tips**](auxiliar-commands-and-tips.md) - Helpers for agility executing tasks in containers environment for `Docker` and `Kubernetes`.

+> \[!IMPORTANT\]
+> For kubernetes exercises, if own an aws account, you can leverage my own repository [Creation of aws cluster with Docker-Ansible](https://github.com/paf-triarii/aws-kubeadm-simple-cluster-training).
+This will spin for you the required infrastructure for having a kubeadm cluster from scratch in aws environment, creating all the associated infrastructure and configuring the nodes.
+You will need only `Docker` and **valid aws credentials** to execute it!
+It is prepared for several regions covering including all eu-west, eu-south-2, eu-central-1.

 ## 📍 Roadmap

 - [x] Create automatic deployment of scenarios.